Building Your Succession Bench

 Establishing what the critical roles are and evaluating who can eventually take over are the first two steps in developing a succession plan.
-Once your succession planning team has identified the critical roles to include in your succession plan and nominated succession candidates to fill critical roles in your company, you are ready to prepare a chart of the potential successors for each role to help you monitor and manage your talent pipeline.
+Once your succession planning team has identified the critical roles to include in your succession plan and nominated succession candidates to fill critical roles in your company, you are ready to prepare your Succession Benches.
+A Succession Bench is a chart of the potential successors for each role.
+This chart will become a foundation for monitoring and managing your leadership pipeline.

 The Succession Bench is typically divided into three levels of successors, based on their readiness score.
 Level A candidates are ready to take on the role today, or within the next three years.
 Level B and C candidates need further development and will be ready within a longer projected timeframe.
 This information comes from the Nomination Surveys completed earlier and validated by the succession planning team.
 It may also be based on the urgency of the need to replace an incumbent whose exit from their position is planned or known.